You may also like

 It became evident that the Iraqi judiciary was losing its independence when it issued Ministry of Justice Law No. 101 (1977), abolishing the Iraqi Council of Judges, which had been established by Judicial Authority Law No. 26 (1963).
 The Council of Judges was replaced by the Council of Justice, the presidency of which was conferred on the minister of justice.
 In other words, the executive authority sought to tighten its grip on the judicial system and subject it to the control of the ruling party in Iraq.

 In 2003, following the US occupation of Iraq and the formation of the Coalition Provisional Authority (CPA) headed by civil administrator Paul Bremer, the CPA issued Order No. 35, reestablishing the Council of Judges, which consisted of the chief of justice of the Supreme Court (president of the Council), deputy chief justices of the Supreme Court, director-general of the State Council Assembly, director-general of the Office of Public Prosecution, director-general of the Legal Supervision Office, director-general of the Administration (if the person is a judge or prosecutor), and presidents of the appellate courts.
-In May 2004, Memorandum No. 12 was issued to emphasize the independence of the judicial authority and confirm that it functioned independently of the Ministry of Justice.
+During May of 2004, Memorandum No. 12 was issued to emphasize the independence of the judicial authority and confirm that it functioned independently of the Ministry of Justice.

 The Iraqi Judiciary After 2005